Alberta Street Historical Markers Project

-- Stories from current or former King, Vernon, Sabin or Concordia residents whose lives and families have been impacted by social and economic changes in the area.
+- from current or former King, Vernon, Sabin, or Concordia residents whose lives and families have been impacted by social and economic changes in the area,

-- Stories about historically significant events on or impacting Alberta Street.
+- about historically significant events on or impacting Alberta Street, or

-- Stories that recollect a personally significant event or experience on Alberta Street.
+- that recollect a personally significant event or experience on Alberta Street.

-- Commemorate the history of the African American community on Alberta Street
+- Honor and commemorate the history of the African American community on Alberta Street

 - Ensure authentic community involvement in creating a shared public space by engaging community members to highlight the unique history and character of our neighborhood

 - Raise community awareness about African American history on Alberta Street

 Post RFQ: October 18, 2017

 RFQ Responses due: Tuesday November 21, 2017 by 3 p.m.
 Pacific Time

 Finalist(s) selected and notified: Friday December 22, 2017